Space debris: International Space Station

 The ISS also uses Whipple shielding to protect its interior from minor debris.
 However, exterior portions (notably its solar panels) cannot be protected easily.
 In 1999, the ISS panels were predicted to degrade approximately 0.23% in four years due to the "sandblasting" effect of impacts with small orbital debris.
-An avoidance maneuver is typically performed for the ISS if "there is a greater than one-in-10,000 chance of a debris strike".
+An avoidance maneuver is typically performed for the ISS if "there is a greater than a one-in-10,000 chance of a debris strike".
 As of January 2014, there have been sixteen maneuvers in the fifteen years the ISS had been in orbit.
 By 2019, over 1,400 meteoroid and orbital debris (MMOD) impacts had been recorded on the ISS.

 As another method to reduce the risk to humans on board, ISS operational management asked the crew to shelter in the Soyuz on three occasions due to late debris-proximity warnings.
 In addition to the sixteen thruster firings and three Soyuz-capsule shelter orders, one attempted maneuver was not completed due to not having the several days' warning necessary to upload the maneuver timeline to the station's computer.
 A March 2009 event involved debris believed to be a 10 cm piece of the Kosmos 1275 satellite.
 In 2013, the ISS operations management did not make a maneuver to avoid any debris, after making a record four debris maneuvers the previous year.